Neuropsychological Evaluations

 What is a Neuropsychological Evaluation?

-A neuropsychological evaluation looks at thinking, learning, memory, attention, and emotions, and helps you understand how physical development, illnesses, accidents, or injuries may have impacted these areas of functioning.
-Each evaluation is build around the referral questions, with the goal of providing clear answers, diagnostic clarification and practical recommendations.
+A neuropsychological evaluation assesses thinking, learning, memory, attention, and emotions, and can identify how physical development, illnesses, accidents, or injuries may have impacted these areas of functioning.
+Each evaluation is built around the specific referral question, with the goal of providing clear answers, diagnostic clarification and practical recommendations.

 Psychological Evaluations

-Psychological evaluations are comprehensive assessments designed to understand thinking, memory, attention, emotional functioning, behavioral patterns, personality features, and mental health concerns.
-These evaluations can answer questions about anxiety, depression, mood regulation, trauma-related symptoms, emotional reactivity, behavioral challenges, or difficulties coping with stress or life transitions.
+Psychological evaluations are designed to assess thinking, memory, attention, emotional functioning, behavioral patterns, personality features, and mental health concerns.
+These evaluations can answer questions about overall mental health, problem solving and reasoning, while also providing targeted, in depth assessments to answer any specific questions.

 Independent Educational Evaluations

 While psychological and neuropsychological evaluations help us understand how we learn, think, and feel - An educational evaluation is an in-depth assessment of what you've learned.
 These evaluations focus on areas such as reading, writing, mathematics, and other learned skills.
-Results aim to identify strengths and learning differences, and can diagnose specific learning disabilities, such as dyslexia, dyscalculia, or dysgraphia.
+Results aim to identify strengths and learning differences, and can help diagnose specific learning disabilities, such as dyslexia, dyscalculia, or dysgraphia when paired with a comprehensive psychological or neuropsychological evaluation.

 Autism Evaluations

 Autism evaluations are comprehensive assessments designed to examine social communication, cognitive style, sensory processing, emotional regulation, and adaptive functioning to determine whether an individual meets criteria for Autism Spectrum Disorder (ASD).
-Because autism presents across a very broad spectrum, these evaluations are carefully tailored to each individual, rather than relying on a one-size-fits-all approach.
+Because autism can present very differently between people, these evaluations are carefully tailored to each individual, rather than relying on a one-size-fits-all approach.

-It's important to note that families and professionals often request autism evaluations even if a previous evaluation did not indicate autism.
+Many families and professionals often request autism re-evaluations when a previous evaluations did not indicate autism.
 The field of psychology and diagnosing is constantly growing and evolving, with new and more sophisticated ways to identify autism being developed.
+As our understanding of Autism grows, late diagnoses have become more common.

 Forensic Evaluations